Introduction With the accelerated growth of the 3D printing market, the textile industry has started…

 Now, the yarn is straightened and measured.
 A length will be found which is denoted by “l”.

 So the Crimp % of the Fabric will be = l-p/p- × 100

-In this way several crimp percentage measurement is done and result is taken.
-By using all of the result and mean value is derived.
+In this way, several crimp percentage measurement is done and the result is taken.
+By using all of the results and mean value is derived.